MicrosoftDocs/dynamics-365-unified-operations-public/articles/finance/localizations/global/global-get-started-with-tax-calculation-service.md

 [!include [banner](../../includes/banner.md)]

 This article provides information about how to get started with Tax Calculation.
-The sections in this article guide you through the high-level design and configuration steps in Microsoft Dynamics Lifecycle Services, Regulatory Configuration Service (RCS), Dynamics 365 Finance, and Dynamics 365 Supply Chain Management.
+The sections in this article guide you through the high-level design and configuration steps in Dynamics 365 Finance and Dynamics 365 Supply Chain Management.

-The setup consists of three main steps.

-> [!NOTE]
-> For new environments that have version 10.0.39 and later, installation of the TCS add-in in Lifecycle Services isn't required.
->
-> The functionality of RCS is merged to the **Globalization Studio** workspace in Finance in version 10.0.39.
-For more information, see [Regulatory Configuration Service merge to the Globalization Studio workspace](workspace/merge-rcs-to-gsw.md).
->
-> If you're using version 10.0.39 or later, use the **Globalization Studio** workspace in Finance instead of RCS.

-1. In Lifecycle Services, install the **Tax Calculation** add-in in your Lifecycle Services project.
-2. Set up the Tax Calculation feature.
-This setup isn't specific to a legal entity.
-It can be shared across legal entities in Finance and Supply Chain Management.
-3. In Finance and Supply Chain Management, set up the Tax Calculation parameters by legal entity.

 ## High-level design